matcauthon49/cpp-rust-wrapper/README.md

 ## Build

-A bit of debugging the resut is required, but running
+A bit of debugging the result is required, but running

 ```bash
 gcc -o ZZZx.cpp wrapper.cpp c_example.c